SeTSeR/setser.github.io/_sections/education.md

 <!-- .slide: style="text-align: left;" -->

-The most important projects, in which I took part are:
+Some projects, in which I took part:
 <div style="text-align: left"><ul>
 <li><a href="https://github.com/NoticEditorTeam/NoticEditor.git">NoticEditor</a> - note-taking application with support of hierarchical notes, LaTeX and Markdown and its <a href="https://github.com/NoticEditorTeam/NoticEditorAndroid.git">Android flaw</a>.</li>
 <li><a href="https://github.com/SeTSeR/CompilerLab.git">CompilerLab</a> - simple tool for finding an area of curvilinear triangle.
 It grew from my laboratory work to a hobby project.
 On this project I trained some aspects of compiler design, such as parsing, code generation and optimization.</li>